rage/java-programming/data/part-11/4-processing-files.md

  - `public void add(String words, String translation)` adds a word to the dictionary.
 Every word has just one translation, and if the same word is added for the second time, nothing happens.

- - `public string translate(String word)` returns the translation for the given word.
+ - `public String translate(String word)` returns the translation for the given word.
 If the word is not in the dictionary, returns null.

 <!-- Sanakirjan tulee tässä vaiheessa toimia seuraavasti: -->